 WHERE EXISTS (SELECT * FROM t1);

-The NO_SIMPLIFY_SUBQUERY hint prevents the optimizer from automatically rewriting subqueries, thus preserving the original query structure and logic.
-Its counterpart is the SIMPLIFY_SUBQUERY hint.
+The NO_SIMPLIFY_SUBQUERY hint prevents the query optimizer from automatically rewriting subqueries, preserving the original query structure and logic.
+Its reverse operation is the SIMPLIFY_SUBQUERY hint.

 Syntax